Posts tagged with Dropbox

 Here’s an idea that I came across yesterday.
 What made it more interesting was that I very confidently expected it wouldn’t work!

 If you use Dropbox, you may know about its Public folder.
-You put files in it and can right them and choose “Copy public link” from the context . . .
+You put files in it and can right them and choose “Copy public link” from the context menu.
+You can paste the link into an email or instant message and the file can be shared with friends or colleagues who may not themselves have Dropbox installed.
+It’s quick and easy for everyone.
+Almost idiot-proof.

 One promising approach is to use Mac aliases or Windows symbolic links (a bit like shortcuts).
 So for example, you would keep the catalogue itself in a Dropbox folder, but use aliases or symbolic links to store the catalogue’s previews separately in a folder that doesn’t get synchronised.
-When you move to the other computer, your catalogue will be available . . .
+When you move to the other computer, your catalogue will be available as soon as Dropbox’s sync operation has completed, just having to rebuild its previews which are stored locally.
+As always, the originals could be on a network address.